bingis-khan/KindaC/README.md

 ## current

-Implementing pointers now.
-  - with deconstruction and deref operator.
-  - with '<&=' "operator"
+- typeclass constraints
+- associated types

 Not sure about ALGO tho.
 Maybe I'll reannotate code with this.
 Most of the docs are in separate text files in doc/compiler/ and a small minority in doc/design/.